National Education Executive Council

 Jay Waters, Academic Departments, Advertising & Public Relations, University of Alabama

-At-Large Committee Members
+At-Large Council Members

 Jo Ann Bercot, Sales Program Manager, Amazon Media Group

-Brandon Cooke, Global Chief Communications Officer, FCB
+, Global Chief Communications Officer, FCB

 Chris Pitre, Vice President, Softway Solutions, Inc